Mykola Stsiborskyi: Fascism

 Grzegorz Rossoliński-Liebe describes Stsiborskyi, alongside fellow ideologue Yevhen Onatsky, as "adherents of fascism" and the main propagators of fascism within the OUN.
-Historian Marek Wojnar instead considers Stsiborskyi to fall into the 'radical right' classification in Stanley G. Payne's typology of authoritarian nationalist groups that divides them into fascism, radical right, and conservative authoritarian right.
-(Note: In Payne's typology, the 'radical right' generally wished to destroy the existing political system of liberalism and often deliberately blurred the distinction between themselves and fascism, though were less revolutionary relative to fascists.)
+Historian Marek Wojnar instead considers Stsiborskyi to fall into the 'radical right' classification in Stanley G. Payne's categorisation of authoritarian nationalist groups that divides them into fascism, radical right, and conservative authoritarian right.
+(Note: In Payne's categorisation, the 'radical right' generally wished to destroy the existing political system of liberalism and often deliberately blurred the distinction between themselves and fascism, though were less revolutionary relative to fascists.)

 Stsiborskyi commended fascism for its concern with national development and its hostility to communism, which he described as an "absolute evil" intent on destroying national communities.
 According to Zaitsev, Stsiborskyi "wrote with reverence about fascism and its historical merits" and argued that fascism should become a guide for subjugated peoples.
-However, Stsiborskyi also criticized the fascist political system for its statism and the cult of the police state, asserting that this hindered the development of society and individuals.
+However, Stsiborskyi also criticized the fascist permanent dictatorship for its excessive statism and the cult of the police state, asserting that this hindered the development of society and individuals.
+He maintained that Ukrainian nationalism ought not to "limit its creativity to mechanical copying of foreign models" and contended that the future Ukrainian state should be "neither fascist, nor national-socialist, nor 'Primo-de-Riverist".